Important Dates Registration for Summer and Fall classes is now open

-Course Description: In this course English-language students use sophisticated grammar structures and precise vocabulary in speaking and are able to comprehend short lectures or presentations on a variety of academic, business, or social topics.
-This course carries institutional credit but will not transfer and may not be used to meet degree requirements.
-Prerequisite: ESOL 0383 or placement by exam.
+Course Description: Develops listening and speaking skills in speakers of languages other than English and prepares them to function in educational, vocational and/or personal English-speaking contexts.
+This course carries institutional credit but will not transfer and will not be used to meet degree requirements.
+Prerequisite: ESOL 0383 or placement by testing.
+3201085512

 Learning Outcomes Upon successful completion of this course, students will be able to:

 Demonstrate understanding of authentic oral texts (e.g., lectures, news casts, pod casts) that contain sophisticated vocabulary and structures by successfully completing comprehension tasks, such as answering questions, note-taking, outlining, paraphrasing, summarizing, or evaluating the content, etc. [comprehension tasks such as identifying main, supporting ideas, and implied meaning are subsumed.]